Ali Wazir: Political career

 Wazir ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-41 (Tribal Area-VI) in the 2008 Pakistani general election but was unsuccessful.
 He received 3,294 votes and lost the seat to independent candidate Abdul Maalik Wazir.
 In the 2013 Pakistani general election, he again ran for the seat of the National Assembly as an independent candidate from Constituency NA-41 (Tribal Area-VI) but was unsuccessful.
 He received 7,641 votes, and narrowly lost the seat to Ghalib Khan, a candidate of the Pakistan Muslim League (N).
 Reportedly, the Taliban intimidated and tortured Wazir's voters and supporters which resulted in his defeat by 300 votes.

-In 2018, he became one of the founding leaders of the Pashtun Tahafuz Movement (PTM) which emerged after the extrajudicial killing of Naqeebullah Mehsud.
-He was offered a nomination on the Pakistan Tehreek-e-Insaf (PTI) ticket by Imran Khan to contest the 2018 general election from his Constituency NA-50 (Tribal Area-XI), which he declined, following which Imran Khan decided not to field candidate against him in the constituency.
+In 2018, he became one of the founding leaders of the Pashtun Tahafuz Movement (PTM) which emerged after the extrajudicial killing of Naqeebullah Mehsud at the hands of police in Karachi.
+He was offered a nomination on the Pakistan Tehreek-e-Insaf (PTI) ticket by Imran Khan to contest the 2018 general election from his Constituency NA-50 (Tribal Area-XI), which he declined.
+The PTI did not field a candidate in the constituency.

 He was elected to the National Assembly as an independent candidate from Constituency NA-50 (Tribal Area-XI) in the 2018 general election.
 He received 23,530 votes, and defeated independent candidate Syed Tariq Gailani.
 The residents of Wanna bore the expenses of his election campaign and hundreds of people volunteered to campaign for him.